All Episodes

 That seems to be the only problem people were having.

-Last night I read about all this stuff, and then today, seeing the edge network is doubling in speed, I said, hmm.
+Last night I read about all this stuff, and then today, seeing the Edge network is doubling in speed, I said, hmm.

-Uh so he's gonna stand in line.
+So he's going to stand in line.

 And he said, no, no, no, no.